 It's a travesty that Jim isn't in.
 He should be.
 Simple as that.
 He is still eligible as a candidate under the Senior Committee rules.
 The Senior Committee will soon begin evaluating candidates for the lone spot reserved for a former player for the 2022 class.

-View photos of former Vikings defensive end and Ring of Honor member, Jim Marshall.
+View photos of former Vikings defensive end and Ring of Honor member, Jim Marshall, who celebrates his birthday on Dec.
+30.

 A quick aside: you all should be thankful that my colleague Craig Peters, the senior editor at Vikings.com, isn't responding to this because he'd furiously pound away at his keyboard for hours stating Jim's case.